Yarrawonga (Vic.)

 Table Chart PROFILE FAQ

-Yarrawonga has a typical household mix, with a fairly typical median household size
+Yarrawonga has a typical household mix, with a lower-than-average median household size

-Family households account for 68.3% of all households, including 21.2% couples with children, 36.9% couples without children, and 9.7% single parent families.
-Non-family households make up the remaining 31.7%, with lone person households at 29.6% and group households comprising 2.2%.
-The median household size is 2.3 people, matching the average for the Rest of Vic.
+Family households comprise 68.3% of all households, including 21.2% couples with children, 36.9% couples without children, and 9.7% single parent families.
+Non-family households account for 31.7%, with lone person households at 29.6% and group households comprising 2.2%.
+The median household size is 2.3 people, smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households